calizarr/PyPipeline/README.md

 ##### 2. RUN2_ManageFiltering_byDirectory will take your FastQ files, 3p and 5p trim them and then separate the pairs and orphans.
    - 5pTrim uses a custom Perl script to remove the first 15 nucleotides.
      * Originally on older Illumina machines the first 15 nt had a high enough error rate that it was better to trim them off.
-     * On the newest Illumina machines, the first 15 nueclotide's error rate is normally fine.
+     * On the newest Illumina machines, the first 15 nucleotides' error rate is normally fine.
 Turn off 5pTrim option if undesired.
    - 3pTrim uses the fastq_quality_trimmer in the fastx_toolkit.

 ##### 3. RUN3_AlignToReferences will take your filtered FastQ read pairs and align them to the Bowtie2 indices/reference genome.